DMX Control

 Control a System with DMX-512

-Once a DMX Routing is created, VERTEX offers you the option to control a System by incoming DMX-Data
+Once a DMX Routing is created, VERTEX can be controlled by incoming DMX-Data

 Settings